Code of Business Conduct and Ethics

 The Company’s policy is to promote high standards of integrity by conducting its dealings with customers, suppliers, partners, service providers, competitors, and Employees honestly and ethically.
 We are committed to outperforming our competition fairly and honestly by developing leading products and services based on design and performance.
 We do not engage in unethical or illegal business practices such as stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent, or inducing disclosure of this type of information by past or present Employees of other companies.
 Failure to abide by these principles of integrity and fair dealing may lead to disciplinary action, including termination.

 In an international business setting, Employees encounter laws and customs that vary throughout the world.
 You are responsible for complying with all laws, rules, regulations and regulatory orders applicable to the conduct of our business.
-Even if you are located or engaging in business outside of the United States, you must comply with laws, rules, regulations and regulatory orders of the United States, including the Foreign Corrupt Practices Act ("FCPA"), antitrust laws and U.S. export rules and regulations, in addition to the applicable laws of other jurisdictions.
+Even if you are located or engaging in business outside of the United States, you must comply with laws, rules, regulations and regulatory orders of the United States, including the Foreign Corrupt Practices Act (“FCPA”), antitrust laws and U.S. export rules and regulations, in addition to the applicable laws of other jurisdictions.
 If compliance with the Code should ever conflict with law, you must comply with the law.
-If compliance with laws in a foreign jurisdiction should ever conflict with laws, rules, regulations, or regulatory orders of the United States, consult the Company’s General Counsel before complying with such laws.
+If compliance with laws in a foreign jurisdiction should ever conflict with laws, rules, regulations, or regulatory orders of the United States, consult the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, before complying with such laws.